Top mobile app publishers right now: overall, fintech, games, music, and travel

 But they all pale in comparison with Alphabet, the company formerly known as Google.
 Google is the true king of mobile, and not just on Android, which it largely controls.
 Even on iOS, Google is the top publisher by far, with almost 4X as many app installs as its nearest competitor.

-Here’s a late-summer 2022 snapshot of the top mobile app publishers.
+Here’s an early 2023 snapshot of the top mobile app publishers.

 While many won’t slide out of the top lists from week to week (Google, Meta, Amazon, Voodoo, Supersonic, I’m looking at you) some of the others will drop out or pop up, thanks to changing spend levels, new app launches, marketing bursts, and peaks or valleys in virality.